 Building queries based on calendar periods is pretty straight forward, but when challenged to build a report using fiscal periods, the Analytics Edge cell references can to be used to get any fiscal period you need.
-The magic is figuring out a series of Excel formulas for the fiscal dates.
+The magic is figuring out a series of Excel formulas (or just manually entering them) for the fiscal dates.

 Use An Anchor Date